 Generally, the Company has experienced rapid revenue growth in each new market from the commencement of operations.
 In Japan, Taiwan and Hong Kong, the initial rapid growth was followed by a short period of stable or declining revenue followed by renewed growth fueled by new product introductions, an increase in the number of active distributors and increased distributor productivity.
-The Company believes that a similar pattern is currently occurring in its operations in South Korea, where the Company anticipates a significant decline in its second quarter revenue from revenue in the first quarter of 1997.
+The Company believes that a similar pattern is currently occurring in its operations in South Korea, where the Company experienced a significant decline in its second quarter revenue from revenue in the first quarter of 1997 and anticipates an additional significant decline in the third quarter of 1997.
 See "--Outlook."
 In addition, the Company may experience variations on a quarterly basis in its results of operations, as new products are introduced and new markets are opened.
 No assurance can be given that the Company's revenue growth rate in Thailand, which commenced operations in March 1997, or in new markets where operations have not commenced, will follow this pattern.